progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--Your first challenge is to enforce that each commit message must adhere to a particular format.
 Just to have a target, assume that each message has to include a string that looks like "ref: 1234" because you want each commit to link to a work item in your ticketing system.
 You must look at each commit being pushed up, see if that string is in the commit message, and, if the string is absent from any of the commits, exit non-zero so the push is rejected.-->

 Deine erste Herausforderung wird es sein, sicherzustellen, dass jede Commit Nachricht einem bestimmten Format entspricht.
-Nehmen wir zum Beispiel an, dass jeder Commit mit einem Ticket in deinem Issue-Tracking-System verknüpft sein soll.
+Nehmen wir zum Beispiel an, dass jeder Commit mit einem Ticket in Deinem Issue-Tracking-System verknüpft sein soll.
 Deshalb soll jede Commit Nachricht diese Referenz in etwa dem Format „ref: 1234“ enthalten.
 Dazu musst Du jeden Commit, der gepusht werden soll, prüfen, ob der entsprechende Text enthalten ist.
 Ist er es nicht, so musst Du das entsprechende Skripte mit einem Rückgabewert ungleich Null beenden, damit der Push abgelehnt beziehungsweise abgebrochen wird.

 <!--You can get a list of the SHA-1 values of all the commits that are being pushed by taking the `$newrev` and `$oldrev` values and passing them to a Git plumbing command called `git rev-list`.
 This is basically the `git log` command, but by default it prints out only the SHA-1 values and no other information.
 So, to get a list of all the commit SHAs introduced between one commit SHA and another, you can run something like this:-->

-Eine Liste aller SHA-1 Prüfsummen, die gepusht werden sollen, erhälst Du, indem du die Werte `$newrev` und `$oldrev` an das Git Kommando `git rev-list` übergibst (Dieser Befehl gehört zu den Low-Level Funktionen von Git.
+Eine Liste aller SHA-1 Prüfsummen, die gepusht werden sollen, erhälst Du, indem Du die Werte `$newrev` und `$oldrev` an das Git Kommando `git rev-list` übergibst (Dieser Befehl gehört zu den Low-Level Funktionen von Git.
 Im Englischen werden diese auch als „plumbing“ Befehle bezeichnet).
 Der Befehl entspricht dem `git log` Kommando, gibt aber im Gegensatz zu diesem nur die SHA-1 Prüfsummen und keine weitere Informationen aus.
 Um eine Liste aller SHA-1 Prüfsummen zwischen zwei Commits zu erhalten, musst Du in etwa folgendes eingeben:

 	$ git rev-list 538c33..d14fc7
 	d14fc7c847ab946ec39590d87783c69b031bdfb7